Transportation in Calgary: Municipal roads

-Naming System
+Naming system

 Traditionally Calgary's roads were built on a grid system.
 Originally, the streets and avenues were named, but after 1904, they were numbered.
-Today, numbered Avenues (running east–west) and Streets (running north–south) dominate the city, although names appear to be making a comeback.
+Today, numbered avenues (running east–west) and streets (running north–south) dominate the city, although names appear to be making a comeback.
 The city is divided into four quadrants: Northeast, Northwest, Southeast and Southwest, and all street names and addresses end with suffixes corresponding to the quadrant of the city in which they lie (NW, NE, SE or SW).
 The central point of the quadrant system is the Centre Street Bridge, with Centre Street and Centre Avenue forming the boundaries (although the points vary; most of the south end has Macleod Trail as a boundary, except near Chinook Centre where Macleod Trail bends westward; in the west end, the Bow River forms the boundary for the most part).
 Roads in predominantly suburban residential areas as well as freeways and expressways do not generally conform to the grid and are usually not numbered as a result (although some suburban streets are indeed numbered if they fall in place on the grid).

-The main lines on the grid are fairly evenly distributed at intervals of about 1 mile (1.6 km) where an arterial road (or expressway) is usually situated (on former Township and Range Roads).
-They are at roughly the following Streets and Avenues (although not always named as such):
+The main lines on the grid are fairly evenly distributed at intervals of about 1 mi where an arterial road (or expressway) is usually situated (on former township and range roads).
+They are at roughly the following streets and avenues (although not always named as such):